Aleph-Alpha/std/docs/v1/mariadb.md

 Returns:

-- \*MariaDB: A fully initialized MariaDB Client ready for use.
+- \*MariaDB: A fully initialized MariaDB Client \(concrete type for lifecycle management\).
+To use the interface, inject Client instead.

 Example usage with fx: